 Depot Beach marks the start and end of this easy walk through lush littoral rainforest.
 Go for a swim, surf, snorkel or paddle in the clear waters when you return.

 Hyams Beach trail, also known as the Bird Spotter’s walk is great for birdwatching in Jervis Bay National Park.
-Continue the walk to Seamans Beach for a refreshing swim.
+Continue the walk to Seamans Beach for a refreshing swim, and loop back along Hyams Beach.

 The steep but rewarding Pebbly Beach to Durras Mountain walking track combines beaches, incredible coastal views, and wildlife spotting in Murramarang National Park, near Batemans Bay.